phalcon/documentation/docs/db-models.md

 }
 ```

-When activating this feature, the application consumes a bit more of memory, to keep track of the original values obtained from the database.
+When activating this feature, the application consumes a bit more memory, to keep track of the original values obtained from the database.
 In models that have this feature activated, you can check what fields changed as follows:

 ```php
 <?php